Will Smith's slap sparks debate on defense of Black women

 “Jokes at my expense are a part of the job, but a joke about Jada’s medical condition was too much for me to bear and I reacted emotionally,” Smith said.
 “I am a work in progress.”

-After condemning the actor’s behavior in a statement on Monday, the academy said it would consider if Smith will face other consequences, as a member of the academy.
+After condemning the actor’s behavior, the academy was considering Wednesday if Smith would face other consequences.

 Smith has described looking out for his loved ones as a kind of lifelong mission and act of repentance.
 In his best-selling memoir “Will,” published last fall, he recalled watching his father punch his mother so hard that she fell and spit blood.
 Smith was 9 at the time and would long chastise himself for not defending his mother, even fantasizing about killing his father as an act of vengeance.